 It doesn’t have to be only suspicious or nefarious behavior that can cause financial trouble and ultimately relationship trouble for spouses.
 For example, some families have a special needs child or adult who requires care over and above what the person him or herself, social security or other insurance can provide.

-It can be agreed upon that income that would ordinarily be considered community income be partitioned into the separate estate of the spouse who has agreed to pay the bills and general expenses of the special needs family member.
+You can agree to designate income, typically considered community income, as part of the separate estate of the spouse responsible for paying the bills and general expenses of the special needs family member.

-Your spouse is protected from liability down the line if you end up committing more to this person than you are actually able to.
+This agreement protects your spouse from future liability if you commit more to this person than you can actually afford.

-For example, if you can prove that your spouse was threatening you with bodily harm if you did not agree to sign the post nuptial agreement then you may have a case that the agreement is not enforceable.
+For instance, if you prove that your spouse threatened you with bodily harm to sign the postnuptial agreement, you might argue that the agreement is unenforceable.

-How can you avoid a situation where your carefully crafted postnuptial agreement is declared void and not enforceable?
-The best advice that I can provide to you in this space is to fully disclose your financial assets and debts prior to entering into negotiations over a postnuptial agreement.
+How can you ensure your postnuptial agreement is valid and enforceable?
+The best advice is to fully disclose all financial assets and debts before negotiating a postnuptial agreement.

-If it comes to light that you or your spouse did not have a reasonable opportunity to review the finances of the other spouse then an agreement may not be enforceable.
+If it becomes apparent that you or your spouse did not have a reasonable opportunity to review each other’s finances, the agreement may be unenforceable.

 Is it wrong to plan for life as a divorced person if you are still married?